 Remember back in 1980, when Meco released the album, “Christmas in the Stars”.
 Probably not, unless you’re a massive fan of the Star Wars franchise.
 This album featured a host of popular Star Wars-themed Christmas songs.

 There are also stories about a droid factory responsible for creating toys year-round for a futuristic Santa Claus.

-If you love the Star Wars movies, then there are sure to be a few hits on the album for you, including R2-D2, We Wish You A Merry Christmas.
+If you love the Star Wars movies, then there are sure to be a few hits on the album for you, including R2-D2, and We Wish You A Merry Christmas.
 This song is a bit of a love letter to everyone’s favorite droid, and it’s actually pretty wholesome in its way.

 4. The Twelve Daze of Christmas: Fay McKay

-You’ve probably already heard quite a few “alternative” versions of the “The Twelve Days of Christmas” throughout the years.
+You’ve probably already heard quite a few “alternative” versions of “The Twelve Days of Christmas” throughout the years.
 This one is a favorite among adults who appreciate an extra drink or two during the festive season.

-Entertainer and comedian, Fay McKay, uses the song to outline her love of various kinds of booze.
-Throughout the song, the singer becomes increasingly more “intoxicated” which really just adds to the fun and frivolity of the lyrics.
+Entertainer and comedian Fay McKay uses the song to outline her love of various kinds of booze.
+Throughout the song, the singer becomes increasingly more “intoxicated,” which really just adds to the fun and frivolity of the lyrics.

 It’s a great tune, but definitely one of the weirdest Christmas songs out there – and perhaps not one for the kids.